Reserves, Army of the Potomac

 Orders of Battle

-The above painting, 'The Fourth Alabama', is by Don Troiani, modern America's finest historial artist.
+The above painting, 'The Fourth Alabama', is by Don Troiani, modern America's finest historical artist.